WillKoehrsen/Data-Analysis/stocker/readme.md

 `Stocker.changepoint_date_analysis(search=None)`

-Finds the most significant changepoints in the dataset from a prophet model using the past 3 years of data.
+Finds the most significant changepoints in the dataset from a prophet model trained using the assigned years of training data.
 The changepoints represent where the change in the rate of change of the data is the greatest in either the negative or positive direction.
-In other words, a changepoint is where the second derivative of the data is at a maximum.
-This method prints the 5 most significant changepoints by the change in the rate of change and plots the 10 most significant overlaid on top of the stock price data.
-The changepoints only come from the first 80% of the training data.
+The changepoints occur where the change in the rate of the time series is greatest.
+This method prints the 5 most significant changepoints ranked by the change in the rate and plots the 10 most significant overlaid on top of the stock price data.
+The changepoints only come from the first 80% of the training data in a Prophet model.

 A special bonus feature of this method is a Google Search Trends analysis.
 If a search term is passed to the method, the method retrieves the Google Search Frequency for the specified term and plots